RESOLUTE™ UHV absolute encoder system with RSLA linear scale

 |Protocol||Description||Data sheet||Compatible products|

-RESOLUTE with Panasonic serial communications interface is available in linear forms.
-Compatible with the A5 series of drives, it provides high resolution repeatable feedback for better servo and speed control.
+RESOLUTE with Panasonic serial communications interface is available in linear and rotary forms.
+Compatible with the A5 and A6 series of drivers, it provides high resolution repeatable feedback for better servo and speed control.

 RSLA: absolute coded high accuracy stainless steel spar scale